House prices in New Milton

 Based on 1,267 sales recorded in the last three years (HM Land Registry).

-The median home in New Milton has sold for £390,000 over the last three years — above the ~£290,000 England & Wales average.
-The average (£443,724) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+The average house price in New Milton over the last three years is £443,724, with a median sold price of £390,000 — above the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
 That's drawn from 1,267 recorded sales — a liquid, actively-traded local market.

 New Milton price trend